Robot Synesthesia: A Sound and Emotion Guided AI Painter

-The VGG-Sound dataset used to train our sound encoder contains some music in various forms.
+\textbf{Music Guidance}:The VGG-Sound dataset used to train our sound encoder contains some music in various forms.
 Music is a modality that is extremely challenging to represent in any other form such as language or images accurately.
-We experiment with the generalization of the image encoder in Figure~\ref{fig:frida_music}.
-The results are abstract but make some resemblance to content and general atmosphere of the given songs.
+We experiment with the generalization of the image encoder in Fig.~\ref{fig:frida_music}.
+The preliminary results are abstract but make promising resemblance to content and general atmosphere of the given songs.